joelberkeley/spidr/tutorials/HowSpidrWorks.md

     | Mul Expr Expr
     | If Expr Function Function
 ```
 Here, we've introduced a `Function` type that captures the function parameter types, the nodes labelled in this local scope, and the function result.
-Let's write an `If` expression.
+What does this look like at usage site?
 Say we want to create the expression z &times; z where z = 5 if a predicate is true, and 1 + 2 if it's false.
-Also, that our predicate is false.
+Also, say our predicate is false.
 Accompanied by an empty set `[]` of locals, this might look like
 ```idris
 If (LitB False)
    (F [] [Lit 5] (Mul (Var 0) (Var 0)))